avvorstenbosch/Masterclass-LLMs-for-Data-Science/README.md

 ## Using the Masterclass

-This masterclass was developed using `Quarto`.
-I highly recommend installing if you intend to work through these exercises.
+This Masterclass was developed using `Quarto`.
+I highly recommend installing it if you intend to work through these exercises.

-- `Python`: Using the `VScode`-IDE allows you to interactively work with the .Qmd files, just like with .ipynb files.
+- `Python`: Using the `VS Code`-IDE allows you to interactively work with the .qmd files, just like with .ipynb files.
-- `R`: Using the `Rstudio`-IDE allows you to interactively work with the .Qmd files, just like with .Rnotebook files.
+- `R`: Using the `Rstudio`-IDE allows you to interactively work with the .qmd files, just like with .Rnotebook files.

 The timetable below has links to all the slides.
-The slides were rendered to the `RevealJS`-html format, which means all the slides can be opened directly in the browser.
-In ym experience the edge and chrome browsers have trouble with some of the slides.
+The slides were rendered to the `RevealJS`-html format, which means all the slides can be opened directly in the browser and have many interactive features; press `?` for an overview.
+In my experience the edge and chrome browsers have trouble with some of the slides.
 Firefox does not seem to have any issues so far.

 **Main branch**\
-The main branch contains all the source `Quarto`, `Python`, and `R` branches for the workshop\
+The main branch contains all the source `Quarto`, `Python`, and `R` code for the workshop.\
 \
 **gh_pages**\
-This branch is used for hosting the full materclass on github.
-This branch contains the full masterclass in the `./slides/` folder.
+This branch is used for hosting the full Masterclass on github.
+This branch contains the full Masterclass in the `./slides/` folder.
 All the html-files, datasets and figures can be found there.

 ## Timetable day 1